Bin-Chen-Lab/HCC_NEN/README.md

 3) run workflow.R in each component.

-Contact Bin Chen (bin.chen@ucsf.edu) for any questions.
+Contact Bin Chen (binchengroup@gmail.com) for any questions.